segmentio/segment-docs/src/connections/destinations/catalog/customer-io-actions/index.md

 ## Device token collection

 Segment does not automatically collect push notification tokens.
-These paramters are required by Customer.io, requiring logic to be implemented to collect these values.
+These parameters are required by Customer.io, requiring logic to be implemented to collect these values.